Increasing response rates of mail surveys and mailings

 - Alternatively, a mailing can serve as a gateway to a survey that is hosted elsewhere (e.g., an online web survey or a telephone survey).
 For example, researchers could provide a quick response (QR) code or web link to an online survey or a phone number to call for a telephone survey.
 The most practical design to implement is mail followed by web, as they are both self-administered and do not require the additional involvement of an interviewer.
 The American Community Survey’s strategy as of 2016 is to contact households by mail and provides a link to a web survey to encourage internet response.
 Upon nonresponse, the Census Bureau then sends a paper questionnaire (National Academies of Sciences and Medicine 2016).

 - Consider multi-phase sampling.
 Since response rates are highly variable, responsive survey design lends itself readily to multi-phase sampling.
 For a particular survey round, the researcher divides the survey sample into multiple phases of follow-up based on response rates.
 Researchers should prioritize cases and samples that are important for the survey and be sure to vary the level of effort and incentive for each phase.
-Assuming that researchers have a fixed expense budget, an important consideration is the bias-variance trade-off—increasing response rates on a subsample and up-weighting the subsample will reduce bias but increase variance.9 One recommendation is to pursue the least intensive survey methods with the whole sample first.
+Assuming that researchers have a fixed expense budget, an important consideration is the bias-variance trade-off.
+Increasing response rates on a subsample and up-weighting the subsample may reduce bias but increase variance.
+One recommendation is to pursue the least intensive survey methods with the whole sample first.
 Researchers can then follow up with a random sample of the non-respondents with more intensive survey methods and incentives in the next phase.